Ibish-DCI-STUDENT/XXX/BEAUTY.md

-Updated the file that was prewiusli renamed.
+Updated the file that was preciously renamed.